buildpacks/rfcs/text/0000-pack-direct-podman-call.md

 # Alternatives
 [alternatives]: #alternatives

-pack user could have dificulties to set up docker or podman to work with the pack CLI
+pack user could have difficulties to set up docker or podman to work with the pack CLI

 # Prior Art
 [prior-art]: #prior-art